The Oyster Eater’s Guide

 Then again, there’s something primal about tucking into a plate of these sea creatures.
-They are the essence of the salt water and time.
+They are the essence of salt water and time.

 Many are available year-round, though experts that include Jacobsen say it’s best to use the “R” rule, eating them in months with an “R” in their name (September through April, in other words).